apache/apisix/docs/en/latest/tutorials/cache-api-responses.md

 #
 -->

-This tutorial will focus primarily on handling caching at the API Gateway level by using Apache APISIX API Gateway and you will learn how to use proxy-caching plugin to improve response efficiency for your Web or Microservices API.
+This tutorial will focus primarily on handling caching at the API Gateway level by using Apache APISIX API Gateway and you will learn how to use the proxy-cache plugin to improve response efficiency for your Web or Microservices API.

 **Here is an overview of what we cover in this walkthrough:**